-“I had a dream last night,” Vic said in a thin raspy voice.
+“I had a dream last night,” my husband said in a thin raspy voice.

 “Really?”
 I said.
 Although he’d experienced a lifetime of vibrant dreams, he’d had few during recent months fueled by prednisone, codeine, and Ambien.